-The Hebridean Way passes through some of the most spectacular landscape in the UK.
-It is dual aspect, with a 156 mile long distance walking route and separate 185 mile long distance cycle network route (NCN 780)
+The Hebridean Way passes through some of the most spectacular landscape in the Outer Hebrides.
+It is dual aspect, with a 156 mile long distance walking route from Barra to the Butt of Lewis and separate 185 mile long distance cycle network route (NCN 780)

-Lady Ann Boat Trips The wildlife and sightseeing boat trips last for about 2 hours and include exploring some of the rugged and hidden bay on the east coast of the Uists.
+Lady Ann Boat Trips The wildlife and sightseeing boat trips last for about 2 hours leaving from Kallin harbour in Grimsay, North Uist and include exploring some of the rugged and hidden bay on the east coast of the Uists.

 Askernish Golf Club is situated on the beautiful island of South Uist in the Outer Hebrides of Scotland.
 Askernish is a fine challenge for any grade of golfer.
 First laid out by Old Tom Morris in 1891.
 It has recently been restored to its original position under the guidance of Gordon Irvine (Master Greensman) and Martin Ebert (Architect)